9 Jan 2020

 2. Major Economic/Political Events and Upcoming Elections

-Deputy Prime Minister Barnaby Joyce stood down.
+Deputy Prime Minister Barnaby Joyce stepped down.

 3. Major Economic Indicators